Gangula-Sandaru/Bus-Ticket-Booking-System-Using-Django/README.md

 system to society.

 We are introduce book a tickets online through the website, After booking a ticket system will provide the QR code to the user.
-QR codes It’s may help to save time, attended on time
+QR codes It’s may help to save time, attended on time.

+When we use public transport, we miss the bus roots and seats.
+Introducing our website we can solve this problem too

 # 3. Software tool and technologies Requirement
 * Wamp server